amir00t/LvL-up/README.md

 WARNING: this programm is in beta, so use on your own risk.

-(The UNINSTALL function wasnt tested before!!!)
+Uninstall could damage your OS it didnt on mine but be safe and make a backup

 You need to run this Program as an Admin!!!